goodloop/autoware_auto_mirror/docs/installation/lgsvl.md

 Once the simulation has been created, you can select and run it by clicking the play button.

-TODO @Josh do we still need the next paragraph?
+TODO Josh do we still need the next paragraph?
 ### Using the ROS2 Native Bridge

 The "ROS2 Native Bridge" is a special bridge type which does not require a websocket-based bridge.